ese5180/iot-venture-f25-the-circuiteers/docs/index.md

 ---

 ### 4. System Design Changes (3.14.5)

-**Would you change your system design after this development cycle?**

 Several design modifications would be considered for a production iteration based on operational experience and market feedback: